laboon/CS1632_Summer2017/deliverables/5/deliverable5.md

 ## Deliverable 5

-For this assignment, you and a partner will use static analysis to develop a pairwise test generator.
+For this assignment, you and a partner will use static analysis as part of developing a pairwise test generator.

 This project will consist of the following steps: